p4rkerw/SALSA/Tutorial/Tutorial.md

 SALSA :hot_pepper: runs in publicly-available docker containers with all the necessary dependencies for code execution.
 This workflow assumes that you have already aligned your raw data with cellranger, cellranger-atac, or cellranger-arc to generate coordinate-sorted bam files.
 For additional information, please consult the 10X Genomics website: https://www.10xgenomics.com/ .
 To analyze individual cell types or single cells you will also need cell type barcode annotations.

-SALSA is run in two stages:
+SALSA :hot_pepper: is run in two stages:
 1. Generate phased and annotated single cell allele-specific counts from a cellranger bam
 2. Analyze allele-specific counts